danielaparker/jsoncons/src/doc/Classes/json_query.md

 ### jsoncons filter expressions

-[Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/) does not provide any specification about the allowable filter expressions, simply stating that expressions can be anything that the underlying script engine can handle. `jsoncons` expressions support the following comparision and arithmetic operators.
+[Stefan Goessner's JsonPath](http://goessner.net/articles/JsonPath/) does not provide any specification for the allowable filter expressions, simply stating that expressions can be anything that the underlying script engine can handle. `jsoncons` expressions support the following comparision and arithmetic operators.

 Operator|	Description
 --------|--------------------------------